MartianInGreen/OpenWebUI-Tools/README.md

 ### 4. YouTube Tool (youtube.py)
 - Retrieves information about YouTube videos, including metadata and transcriptions.
 Supports multiple languages for video transcripts.
 - Searches YouTube by keyword (1–50 results), returning for each video its id and metadata.
-- Uses Youtube API v3 and needs a free api key from Google Cloud. https://developers.google.com/youtube/v3/getting-started
+- Uses YouTube API v3 and needs a free api key from Google Cloud. https://developers.google.com/youtube/v3/getting-started

 **Installation**